-Israel Partners With Christian Ministry on Secret Medical Mission to Save Lives Deep in Syria
+Israel Partners with Christian Ministry on Secret Medical Mission to Save Lives Deep in Syria

 "I don’t know of another military in the world who would prioritize affectionate engagement with their enemy to build a good neighborhood," Thomas said of Israel.

-“I mean you think about, irrespective of politics or military strategy or whatever.
-What the IDF has done over the last five or six years since the revolution started, has said ‘Hey let’s put politics to the side and lets seek to build a good neighbor, a good neighborhood by being good neighbors,” Thomas said.
+"I mean you think about, irrespective of politics or military strategy or whatever.
+What the IDF has done over the last five or six years since the revolution started, has said ‘Hey let’s put politics to the side and let's seek to build a good neighbor, a good neighborhood by being good neighbors," Thomas explained.

 Some consider this a genuine Middle East peace plan...Jews helping Christians helping Muslims.